cgrymala/extended-super-admins/readme.txt

 This is the first version.

 == Upgrade Notice ==
+= 0.7 =
+This version has been tested with 3.6.1, and fixes any warnings that may pop up about WPDB::prepare()

 = 0.5a =
 This version fixes multiple bugs again, and includes further improvements to the user interface.
 An update is highly recommended.